molecule-generator-collection/ChatChemTS/chatbot_app/chainlit.md

 ## Demo prompt

+Be sure to enter one-line at a time.

 ### STEP 1.
 Generate Reward file

 ```text
 Write a reward function to maximize LogP value of molecules using ChemTSv2.
 Save the above reward script as `reward_test.py`.
 ```